Optimal investment for participating insurance contracts under VaR-Regulation: The financial market and participating contracts

-Hence, the policyholder takes a long position in the bonus option and a short position in a defaultable put and benefits from the potential upsides over the final maturity guarantee.
-This type of {\it defaultable contracts} is frequently used in the literature on insurance contracts, see, for example \cite{bryis1997,grosen2000,bernard2012}.
-The equity holder always obtains the residual asset value
+To exclude unrealistic cases, we assume throughout the paper that $0<\alpha<1$ and $0\le \delta<1$.
+Hence, the policyholders take a long position in the bonus option and a short position in a defaultable put and benefit from the potential upsides over the final maturity guarantee.
+This type of {\it defaultable contracts} is frequently used in the literature of insurance contracts, see, for example \cite{Briys1994,bryis1997,grosen2000,Ballota2006,Bernard2010,bernard2012,Lin2017,Chen2017}.
+The equity holders then receive the residual asset value